Catalog Generation

 0.125

-Raw (non-background-subtracted) flux values are computed by summing up the enclosed flux within the two specified apertures using the photutils.aperture.aperture_photometry tool.
-Input values are detector-dependent, and can be found in the *_catalog_generation_all.json files described above in section 1.3.
+Raw (non-background-subtracted) flux values are computed by summing up the enclosed flux within the two specified apertures using the photutils.aperture.aperture_photometry function.
+Input values are detector-dependent and are computed in real-time, read from the FITS keywords in the input image headers, or read from the <instrument>_<detector>_catalog_generation_all.json files described in section 1.3.

 \[f_{bgs} = f_{raw} - f_{bg} \cdot a\]